 For example, if you type 6, inSync will automatically delete all emails across all snapshots whose sent or received timestamp is more than 6 months old.

 After you configure to enable backup from Cloud Apps, the Manage Users page displays the number of Cloud Apps associated with the users.
 If you click the Cloud Apps associated with a user, the Cloud Apps tab displays the backup status of Cloud Apps data.

 Click Disable Cloud Apps Backup to disable the Cloud Apps backup associated to this profile at anytime.

 Alternatively, you can update the existing profile to enable the Cloud Apps feature.
 For more information, see Update Profile.

-Step 5: Associate and add users to Office 365 enabled Cloud Apps profile
+Step 5: Associate and add users to Microsoft 365 enabled Cloud Apps profile